Have an old bookcase in need of a makeover? Here’s how to give it a new life in a nature-inspired transformation.

 You can also see how I used Cappuccino in my handmade gift DIY.

-Having said that, accidents, pets and crayons do happen, so I always give my customers a small pot of paint so they can touch it up if need be.
+Having said that, accidents, pets and crayons do happen.
+I always give my customers a small pot of paint so they can touch it up if need be.

-I found this beautiful wallpaper, Elderwood Natural by Laura Ashley during their closing down sale.
-If I remember correctly, it was £6 a roll instead of £40.
+I found this beautiful wallpaper, Elderwood Natural by Laura Ashley during their closing-down sale.
+It was £6 for each roll instead of £40.
+Sale items are a great way to get high quality more affordably.

 I didn’t have a plan for it but knew a project would come along that it would be right for.